Last Updated on October 25, 2023 by Sorin Petroj

-Modern Olympics era (1985-till today)
+History of Table Tennis – Modern Olympics era (1985-till today)

 There are a few more important rules that I will single out, and that is why they are briefly written here.
-As a reminder for all today’s players, I hope it will help in further play and enjoyment in this beautiful sport.
+As a reminder for all today’s players, I hope it will help in further play and enjoyment of this beautiful sport.

 Introduction of two-color rackets

-This means that each racket must have one red and one black rubber for the opponent to distinguish the rubber type with which you hit the ball.
+Each racket must have one red and one black rubber for the opponent to distinguish the rubber type with which you hit the ball.